johnsonmkevin/PokeMon-Memory-Game/README.md

   ![Array and local storage](https://res.cloudinary.com/frank2021/image/upload/v1669820157/pokemon_game/score_array_pllfnc.png)

-- Data is stored in local storage in a array of objects, and displayed to the whenever user come back to the page, unless deleted by the user.
+- Data is stored in local storage in a array of objects, and displayed whenever user comes back to the page.

   1. localStorage: data doesn't expire (unless cleaned from browser) => (the one we make use of);